 The assembler and linker that are part of the Keil Demonstration Toolset are the same versions that are found in the full Keil Toolset.
-The complete assembler and linker reference manual can be found in the "SiLabs\MCU\IDEFiles\C51\Inlp" directory (A51.chm and BL51.chm).
+Once the tools have been installed, the assembler and linker reference manual can be found in the "SiLabs\MCU\IDEfiles\C51\hlp" default directory (A51.pdf).